mbest/knockout/README.md

 4. Bindings whose only valid value is *true* can be specified without the value.
 The only built-in binding this applies to is `uniqueValue`.
 So you could use `uniqueValue` instead of `uniqueValue: true`.
 5. Event handler functions are called with the correct `this` value when just the function value is given.
 Previously, all handler functions were called with `this` set to the value of `$data`.
 With this update, if you specify `click: $parent.handler`, the handler function will be called with `this` set to `$parent`.
 This is equivalent to `click: function() { $parent.handler() }` or `click: $parent.handler.bind($parent)`
 6. The `with` binding has been split into two bindings: `with` and `withif`.
 The new `with` binding doesn’t use the template code and thus is much faster and simpler.
 It doesn’t modify it’s contents but just pushes a new binding context.
 The `withif` binding provides the same functionality of the previous `with` binding.
+7. The `text` binding can now be used with container-less syntax: `<!--ko text: value--><!--/ko-->`.
-7. Certain bindings can be set up to run after their descendants’ bindings have run.
+8. Certain bindings can be set up to run after their descendants’ bindings have run.
 This is useful if a binding modifies its descendant elements and needs them to be initialized first.
-8. The minified code is smaller.
+9. The minified code is smaller.
 Even with a lot of new features (and some additional error reporting), the minified version of this update is slightly smaller than the current master *head*.

 What compatibility issues are there with this update?